BIOGRAPHY

 Bath Bachfest & Mozartfest

-From June 2025, Adrian takes on a new role as artistic director of Bath Bachfest and Mozartfest, one of the UK's most prestigious classical festivals.
+From June 2025, Adrian has taken on a new role as artistic director of Bath Bachfest and Mozartfest, one of the UK's most prestigious classical festivals.

 From 2025 - Co-artistic Director

-A long standing member of Nash Ensemble, Adrian will co-direct the group with Simon Crawford-Phillips from 2025, succeeding its founder and artistic director of sixty years, Amelia Freedman.
+Adrian is a long standing member of Nash Ensemble and has co-directed the group with Simon Crawford-Phillips from 2025, succeeding its founder and artistic director of 60 years, Amelia Freedman.

-A new project in south-west England will also begin under Adrian's direction, in 2026.
-The Tree of Strings foundation sets out to take music of all kinds into local schools and provide performance opportunities for talented young musicians alongside established artists throughout the year.
+A new project in South West England also begins under Adrian's direction, in 2026.
+Tree of Strings sets out to take music of all kinds into local schools and provide performance opportunities for talented young musicians alongside established artists, throughout the year.

 1995-2017 - Founder